philiplee13/java-examples/restApi/README.md

     - domain
         - `User.java` -> should be all the columns we want from the database
     - exceptions
+        - `GetResponseModel.java` -> response model for GET calls
+        - `GetResponseModelPaginated.java` -> paginated response for GET
-        - `GenericResponseModel.java` -> generic response model that includes data, string message, and pagination
+        - `UpdateResponseMOdel.java` -> response model for PATCH, PUT, DELETE calls
-        - Should also hold any custom exceptions that we want to throw as well
     - service
         - `UserService.java` -> service that's called from the endpoint, and then calls the `UserDaoImpl.java`
 - To run...